Calibration of imperfect geophysical models by multiple satellite interferograms with measurement bias: Model calibration by multiple InSAR interferograms

+InSAR data have been widely used at K\={\i}lauea and other volcanoes to estimate the locations and volume changes of magma reservoirs and intrusions \citep[e.g.,][]{Poland2014b, anderson2019magma}.
+In this section, we study the performance of the aforementioned approaches in calibrating a geophysical model of K\={\i}lauea Volcano using interferograms spanning late-2011 to mid-2012 (Figure \ref{fig:real_images}).
+During this time, the summit of the volcano inflated due to the storage of magma supplied from the Earth’s mantle \citep{anderson2016bayesian}.
+Our goal is to use InSAR observations to obtain an improved characterization of the location of the magma reservoir and its volume change, which is important for hazard assessments and for resolving the rate of magma supply to the volcano.
+Our work extends previous analysis \citep{anderson2016bayesian} by utilization of additional interferograms and consideration of spatially correlated data, noise, and discrepancy functions.

+Consistent with past work, we model the InSAR data by a geophysical model of volume change of a spherical magma reservoir embedded in an elastic medium \citep{Mogi1958,anderson2016bayesian}, parameterized by the 3D location of its centroid (east distance, north distance, and depth), its volume change, and the Poisson's ratio of the elastic medium.
+The input variables, calibration parameters, and other model parameters are listed in Table \ref{tab:description} for calibrating the geophysical model of K\={\i}lauea Volcano using multiple interferograms.

-In this section, we study the performance of the aforementioned approaches in calibrating the geophysical model of K\={\i}lauea Volcano.
-Ground deformation velocities computed from interferograms captured by the COSMO-SkyMed satellite spanning different time periods between late 2011 and mid-2012 are shown in Figure \ref{fig:real_images} (the rate of ground deformation is assumed constant over the complete time range).
-We first compare the GaSP calibration model in (\ref{equ:main_model}) and the S-GaSP calibration model in (\ref{equ:sgasp_model}) based on the ground displacement in 400 aligned pixels uniformly sampled from the interferograms.
-The parameters of the GaSP calibration model and S-GaSP calibration model are given in Table \ref{tab:description}.
-50,000 posterior samples are drawn with the first 10,000 posterior samples used as the burn-in samples in both models.
-The posterior samples in every 10th step are used for the analysis to reduce storage space and autocorrelation in the Markov Chain.
+Ground deformation velocities computed from five interferograms captured by the COSMO-SkyMed satellite spanning late 2011 to mid-2012 are shown in Figure \ref{fig:real_images} (in our model, the rate of ground deformation is assumed constant over the complete time range, and the small misalignment between the start and end dates across different interferograms should have only negligible effects).
+We notice a relatively large measurement bias from the atmospheric error in interferograms, which makes using multiple interferograms necessary for model calibration.

+We use model (\ref{equ:main_model}), which includes the measurement bias term and the discrepancy function, and we compare the difference between using a GaSP and an S-GaSP model for the discrepancy function.
+The range of the calibration parameters using GaSP and S-GaSP calibrations are given in Table \ref{tab:description}.
+In both models, 50,000 posterior samples are drawn with the first 10,000 posterior samples used as the burn-in samples.
+The posterior samples in every 10th step are saved to reduce storage space and autocorrelation in Markov chains.
+We present the results based on 400 uniformly sampled pixels here, and the results using quadtree subsampling and stacked interferograms in Section S6 in the supplementary materials.